-We will provide you with a ‘Cruising Guide to the Virgin Islands’ and a chart of the local area for use during your trip.
-If you would like to purchase your own copy of the cruising guide you can do so from CruisingGuides.com.
-You can also visit OnlineCruisingGuide.com for a free digital version.
+You will be provided with a ‘Cruising Guide to the Virgin Islands’ and a chart of the local area for use during your trip.
+A copy of The Cruising Guide can be purchased from CruisingGuides.com or you can receive a free digital version from onlinecruisingguide.com.

 SAMPLE ITINERARY FOR THE BVI:

-After breakfast, sail to the wreck of THE RHONE, sunk in 1867, just off of Salt Island for a stunning morning dive or snorkel.
-Tack up to COOPER ISLAND in the early afternoon and grab your overnight mooring in Manchioneel Bay.
-Swim over to Cistern Point for more snorkeling or simply relax on the beach or by the bar at the Cooper Island Beach Club.
-There is a strict ‘no anchoring’ policy in effect at Cooper island, due to the plentiful turtle grass on the bottom.
-Dine ashore at the restaurant or barbeque on your boat.
+Following breakfast, sail to the wreck of The Rhone, sunk in 1867, just off of Salt Island for a stunning morning dive/snorkel.
+Next, tack up to Cooper Island in the early afternoon and grab your overnight mooring in Manchioneel Bay.
+Then swim over to Cistern Point for more snorkeling, relaxing on the beach or chillin’ by the bar at the Cooper Island Beach Club.
+For the evening, you can either dine ashore at the restaurant (be certain to call for reservations) or barbeque on your boat.

 If weather permits, sail to Anegada early in the morning (leave by 9 AM!), which is an easy 2-3 hour trip from the North Sound due North.
-Make sure you called the office first to get the OK!
+Be sure you called the office first to get the OK!

 ADVANCE YOUR KNOWLEDGE…